herval20/svelte_hera/README.md

 Titel : SVELTE_HERA

-My easy project includes typing in an inptut field.
+My easy project includes typing in an input field.
 What you type will be shown on top.

 Programming language : JavaScript
 Author : Hera Valikaj

+## Installation
+Follow these steps:

+1) git clone
+2) npm install
+3) npm run dev

 ## Creating a project